sprakash21/aws-genai-rageval-bot/deploy/README.md

 * `project_prefix`: A unique prefix for each deployment within an AWS account, aiding in resource identification.
 * `deploy_stage`: The stage of deployment, such as development, staging, or production.
 * `deploy_region`: The AWS region where the deployment will occur.
+* `deploy_account`: The AWS account where the deployment will occur.
 * `ecr_repo`: The name of the ECR repository where the Docker image is pushed.
 * `ecr_image_tag`: The tag of the Docker image in ECR.
 * `ecr_url`: The URL of the ECR repository.